lifeunsubscribe/Project-Jump/README.md

 -Sarah Wadley
 -Thomas Ankerholz
 -Laura Sarmiento
-To play the game: Install JumpRunner.apk in your Android device/emulator
+To play the game: Inside Project Runner Final file, decompress all tar files and install JumpRunner.apk in your Android device/emulator